conjurdemos/cdemo/README.md

 ## Getting Started

-  - Review the [Dependencies & System Requirements][1] below and ensure all dependencies are properly installed
+  - Review the [Dependencies & System Requirements](#dependencies-and-system-requirements) below and ensure all dependencies are properly installed
   - Copy `config.template.cfg` to `config.cfg`.
 This is your local config file
     - Edit config.cfg and update the variables to match your environment.
 Notably CONJUR_CONTAINER_TARFILE and CONJUR_MASTER_PASSWORD should be updated
   - Run the startup script `./0-startup-conjur.sh`
     - The first time this is run it will require internet access.
 After the intial run this does not require internet access
-  - Review and run through the [demo scenarios][2] below, or in the linked subdirectories
+  - Review and run through the [demo scenarios](#scenarios) below, or in the linked subdirectories

-  - Getting Help
+## Getting Help
   - Open issues in github - The maintainers of cdemo will be notified of new issues and will do their best to resolve them
   - Join the conjurHQ slack #about-cdemo channel and ask questions

-## [1]: Dependencies & System Requirements
+## Dependencies and System Requirements

 | Dependency | Min Version | Check Command |
 | ---------- | ----------- | ------------- |